prividentity/PrivateIdentity-Oldd/FACE-EMBEDDING-DNN-PERFORMANCE-DECEMBER-2020.md

 ***
 ### VALIDATION ACCURACY OF SOFTMAX TRAINING ###

-**Face recognition DNN trained with 51M images** with validation accuracy of 97.71% using 8M images for validation.
+**Face recognition DNN trained with 54M images** and 83425 people with validation accuracy of 91.62% using 4M images for validation.

 [[images/threshold1.png]]